Wedding Flowers by the Seasons – 20 Types to Pick From

 A unique flower that inspires adoration and loyalty by the way it follows the sun as it moves across the sky, the sunflower is a sure attention-grabber in any summer-themed wedding.

 Available in bright and warm colors of pale lemon, orange, deep gold, russet, and brown, it is great for garden, home, and many types of informal weddings.
-[Read: 8 romantic lines to write your own wedding vows]
+[Read: 43 tips & quotes to write a wedding vow that’ll melt everyone’s hearts!]

 Autumn Flowers